Those great ideas with the power to turn ordinary businesses into financially abundant ones aren’t always out in plain sight.

 He’s better known as Ray Kroc, the man responsible for making the McDonald’s chain what it is today.

-In my next post, I’ll explain in full detail how Ray landed his first million-dollar deal. (or you can jump right ahead and you can check it our here).
+In my next post, I’ll explain in full detail how Ray landed his first million-dollar deal.

 Despite Ray’s success in sales, as well as your own success, the pieces of the puzzle that make up the “big picture” sometimes fall into place a little later than they should.